jyates/cruise-control-wiki/REST-APIs.md

   * Number of replicas finished movement (if state is REPLICA_MOVEMENT_IN_PROGRESS)
 * Analyzer State:
   * isProposalReady: Is there a proposal cached
-  * ReadyGaols: A list of goals that are ready for running
+  * ReadyGoals: A list of goals that are ready for running

 If verbose is set to true.
 The details about monitored windows and goals will be displayed.